Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 ### Promotions

-Returns all active promotions associated to the publisher identified by the API token filtered with the parameters sent in the request.
+Returns all active promotions filtered with the parameters sent in the request.

 + URL: [ENV]/publisher/{version}/promotions
 + Type: GET